irishorng/DNASelfAssembly_PotToGraphs/README.md

 ## Part 5 (Graph Visualization)
-This part involves the visualization techniques used to print a digital visually appealing graph
+This part involves the visualization techniques used to print a digital visually appealing graph.
+This graph can be displayed in Sage, or copied as text into LaTeX to be rendered with TikZ.
+The graph stored in the variable `graph_to_plot` will be displayed, using the various options below it in the code.
+Once all the options are set as desired, run the cell to display the graph along with its TikZ rendering code.